Logoi-Linguistics/Logoi-Linguistics/README.md

 % This sentence is translated to Prolog. ; This sentence is ignored.
 This-sentence-is-ignored.

 This-sentence-is-translated-to-Lisp. ; This sentence is ignored.
+This-sentence-is-translated-to-Lisp.
+This-sentence-causes-a-formatting-error.
+This-sentence-is-translated-to-Lisp. % This sentence is translated to Prolog. ; This sentence is ignored.
 This-sentence-is-translated-to-Lisp. ; This sentence is ignored.
 This-sentence-is-ignored.
-This-sentence-is-translated-to-Lisp. % This sentence is translated to Prolog. ; This sentence is ignored.
 This-sentence-is-translated-to-Lisp. ; This sentence is ignored. % This sentence is ignored.

 This sentence is an experimental short-form Macro syntax.